kernelcrash/stm32-flash-rom-programmer/README.md

 Identify FLASH chip
 Manufacturer: 20 , Device: e2

-Manufacturer 20 and device e2 is rpbably not a real AM29F040B.
+Manufacturer 20 and device e2 is probably not a real AM29F040B.
 It should show 01 ...
 A4 if its a real one.

  MD5SUM